I’ve been posting a lot of updates and announcements this month because I’ve been busy on special projects… and here’s a big one!

 |5:30pm, MAGES 2||The Glitch: Queer and Transgender Video Game History

 If you haven’t read Whitney Pow’s powerful article in ROMchip about locating queer people in gaming history yet, give it a read!
-Whitney is bringing their expertise to MAGFest with a talk about Jamie Faye Fenton, an early game designer and glitch artist who made an impact in arcades and the art scene alike.
+Whitney is bringing their expertise to MAGFest with a talk about three trans women developers from gaming history – Jamie Faye Fenton, Cathryn Mataga, and Danielle Bunten Berry.

 |10:00pm, MAGES 2||Video Games, Hot Tubs, and Bo Derek: The Culture of the Early Video Game Industry